kLondt/Website_Petstore/README.md

 # Website_Petstore
- basoc website for a pet store
+ basic website for a pet store